-Le Vendôme Hotel, The Grand Dame of Luxury Hotels In Beirut
+Le Vendôme Hotel: The Grand Dame of Luxury Hotels In Beirut

-The newest Jaguar XJ sedan pulls in the circular driveway past the water fountain and roman statues.
+The newest Jaguar XJ sedan pulls in the circular driveway past the water fountain and Roman statues.
 Inside are the hotel’s newest guests who arrive by hotel transfer from the Beirut airport which is 20 minutes away.
-The doorman welcomes the tony couple; she a model-esque woman bedecked in baubles, a designer dress, and handbag and him in a bespoke tailored suit and fine Italian shoes.
+The doorman welcomes the couple; she a model-esque woman bedecked in baubles, a designer dress, and handbag and him in a bespoke tailored suit and fine Italian shoes.
 This is Beirut and this is Le Vendome.

 The hotel is in the perfect location to explore Beirut.
-The city is set on a peninsula in the Mediterranean Sea and is filled with so much history, art, archeological treasures, and endless options for the foodie.
+The city is set on a peninsula in the Mediterranean Sea and is filled with so much history, art, archaeological treasures, and endless options for the foodie.
 600 years of history influenced by the French, Middle Eastern, Christian, and Muslim faiths have created a tapestry of culture unlike any other.

 Without any recent unrest or major conflict, it’s an excellent city to visit any time of the year.
 Many come in the summer for its vibrant beach scene along the coast, while others come in winter to ski the Lebanese mountains.
 Whatever your plans, in Beirut, Le Vendome is a good base for you to explore nearby or before the travels take you elsewhere in the country.

 The suites are even more lavish with a balcony overlooking the sea.
-The bedrooms are spacious and feature regal furnishings, complimentary mini bar and the latest technology.
-It is this level of detail, in the furnishings and décor, to the service, and in the dining that you can expect at one of Lebanon’s most revered hotels.
+The bedrooms are spacious and feature regal furnishings, a complimentary mini bar and the latest technology.
+It is this level of detail, from the furnishings and décor, to the service, and in the dining that you can cme to expect at one of Lebanon’s most revered hotels.

 In local circles, Le Vendome is equally as well known for their fine dining experience as the hotel itself.
 Their restaurant, Stanley’s, serves French cuisine that rivals the top restaurants in Europe.
 When you dine in Beirut, and in particular at Sydney’s, you will quickly understand why they call it the Paris of the East.